Janče, Mavrovo i Rostuše

 Janče (Јанче) is a village in the municipality of Mavrovo and Rostuša, North Macedonia.

 Demographics

+Janče (Jançi) is recorded in the Ottoman defter of 1467 as a village in the ziamet of Reka.
+The settlement only had a single household represented by a single household head who bore an Albanian personal name, albeit with a Slavicised patronym: Gjergj Ilijaviqi (Ilijavići).

-Janče has traditionally been inhabited by Orthodox Macedonians and a Muslim Macedonians (Torbeš) population.
+Janče has traditionally been inhabited by Orthodox Macedonians and a Torbeš population.

 According to the 2002 census, the village had a total of 146 inhabitants.
 Ethnic groups in the village include: